 The goal of our thesis is to provide investors with a generalized framework to use when evaluating potential distributed ledger token investments.
 The thesis is meant as a basic introductory framework, which is being greatly expounded upon in our upcoming book.
-If you only have time to skim please read this first.
+If you find our provides value, please support us by purchasing the book.

 Released in the depths of the global financial crisis, bitcoin quietly created a paradigm shift in how value can be created, transmitted, and stored.